REST-API-Client/API-Client-VSCode-Extension/README.md

 #### 🏗 Running the extension locally for development

 1. Run `git clone` from this [repository](https://github.com/REST-API-Client/API-Client-VSCode-Extension)
-2. Run npm install in order to install all the dependencies needed
+2. Run `npm install` in order to install all the dependencies needed
+3. Run `npm webpack-dev`
-3. Press F5 to launch extension development mode
+4. Press F5 to launch extension development mode

 #### ⚠️ Bugs or Suggestions